open-component-model/ocm/docs/pluginreference/plugin_descriptor.md

   The list of supported downloaders.
-Downloaders will be used by the CLI download command to provide downloaded artifacts in a filesystem format applicable to the type specific tools, regatdless of the format it is stored as blob in a component version.
+Downloaders will be used by the CLI download command to provide downloaded artifacts in a filesystem format applicable to the type specific tools, regardless of the format it is stored as blob in a component version.
 Therefore, they can be registered for combination of artifact type and optional mime type (describing the actually used blob format).